EXECUTIVE DIRECTOR, JOHANNA MANDEL

-Johanna joined CCV in March 2019.
+Johanna joined CCV in March 2019 as Volunteer Director, served as Operations Director, and assumed the Executive Director role at the beginning of 2023.
 She has experience with Alzheimer's and Parkinson's support, has served as a Legal Assistant, and has 15 years of experience in local government management.
 She has a Green Belt in Lean Six Sigma from the Texas Manufacturing Assistance Center, is a Leadership Irving graduate, and has served on the Board of Examiners for the Quality Texas Foundation.
 In her role as Performance Manager, Irving received the Texas Award for Performance Excellence and the Malcolm Baldrige National Quality Award.
 After moving to Austin she worked with organizations seeking to apply the Baldrige framework as an independent consultant.
-While not helping connect CCV members with caring and trusted volunteers, she serves as a care companion for a family in Westlake two days a week exploring local activities and resources that are dementia and Alzheimer's friendly.

 Johanna holds a Bachelor of Science from Texas Tech Univeristy and Master of Public Administration from the University of Texas at Arlington.
 She lives with her two sons in Pflugerville and Pfinds it Pfriendly.

 Bonnie started out as a volunteer with CCV, became the Volunteer Director in 2012, then the Executive Director in 2013.
 In 2016, she decided to move to the coast of Texas and work on the website, newsletters, member directory and reports, which can largely be performed remotely.
 A third-generation Texan with a BBA from the University of Houston and an MS in Organization Development from Case Western Reserve University, Bonnie's first career was with Shell Oil Company.
 She has two sons and four grandchildren in San Antonio and Fort Worth.